marios-zindilis/website-sources/posts/tail/index.md

 ---
 title: tail
-Description: Notes on the 'tail' command
+description: Notes on the 'tail' command
 first-published: 2014-04-05
 ---